arturscheiner/dgb-gitsync/README.md

 # Disclaimer

 This script is not developed, maintained or supported by [Digibee](https://www.digibee.com).
-It works by automating some tasks that can be done purelly with Digibeectl (Digibee Official CLI) and Git Tools.
+It works by automating some tasks that can be done purelly with [Digibeectl Official Documentation](https://intercom.help/godigibee/en/articles/5214735-digibeectl-use-guide) and Git Tools.

 ## License